shivam1234-hub/WebPush-ServiceWorker-Notification/README.md

 Then for first time if you open the react app the service worker will register  and again you referesh your app it will save the subscription to the backend
-(you will able to see the message "Subscription saved")  now you can  fill the form and click "Send notification" and a then  notification will popup on you screen :)
+(you will able to see the message "Subscription saved")  now you can  fill the form and click "Send notification" and  then  notification will popup on you screen :)